alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "El PDF no es solo visual.
 Lleva la VC completa incrustada en metadatos XMP, codificada en Base64.
 Esto lo hace auto-contenido: el emisor podría desaparecer y la credencial sigue siendo verificable extrayendo el JSON del propio PDF."

+**Narration**:
+> ‘The PDF isn’t just visual.
+It contains the full VC embedded in XMP metadata, encoded in Base64.
+This makes it self-contained: even if the issuer were to disappear, the credential would still be verifiable by extracting the JSON from the PDF itself.’
 ---

 ## BLOQUE 5 — Cierre